stavalfi/mono-resolver-webpack-plugin/README.md

     plugins: [
       //...
       new MonoResolverPlugin({
-        // only needed if it IS a lerna mono-repo.
-        // if every package in your mono repo is
-        // called in npm `@webpack123/package1`, then write `webpack123`.
-        npmOrganizationName: 'webpack123',
-        // only needed if it is NOT a lerna mono-repo. if it is, this plugin will use lerna-api to get it by it self.
-        // list here all your packages folder names and folder locations (only absulote paths).
-        packagesProps: [
-          { folderName: 'package1', location: '/usr/project123/package1' },
-          { folderName: 'package1', location: '/usr/project123/sub-folder1/package2' },
-          { folderName: 'package1', location: '/usr/project123/sub-folder2/package3' },
-        ],
+        // Optional: pass here all your packages-names that you compile in the same build.
-        // optional. don't do nothing for the following modules in the code; let webpack
+        // this plugin won't do nothing for the following modules in the code; let webpack
         // find thier locations alone or by your other plugins/loaders/webpack-resolve-options.
         // NOTE: for any given module `module1-name` we treat it same as `module1-name(.*)`.
-        ignoreModules: ['react', '@webpack123/package1', '@webpack123/package2/f1/g2'],
+        ignoreModules: ['react', '@your-lib/package1', '@webpack123/package2/f1/g2'],
       }),
     ],
   },